BACK TO BLOG

 It's crazy, but we'll be the ONLY sport in the area.
 You've to cross the canal or the Tolka to find another!
 Every kid in the area is going to walk onto the mats at Kyuzo at some stage!

-We'll be having our last session on the old mats on Thursday 12th February, followed by a ceremonious "Carrying of the Mats", or, as it's otherwise known, free labour to get the mats down the stairs.
+We'll be having our last session on the old mats on Thursday 12th February, followed by a ceremonious "Carrying of the Mats", or, as it's otherwise known, free labour to get the mats down the stairs for the big move on Friday morning.

 And then it's goodbye Ballyboggan Road, and on to new things in Rathborne Place.